 Now it doesn’t indicate how the Google algorithm works precisely, but it does shine a flashlight on where it aims to go with content quality.

 Are YMYL Pages Becoming Difficult To Rank?

 So, are YMYL pages getting more difficult to rank?
-Well, there is no direct evidence but a study by Barry Schwartz, from Search Engine Land, shows that The Broad Core Algorithm Update in 2018, impacted 42% of the websites related to health, medical, fitness, and lifestyle.
+Well, there is no direct evidence, but a study by Barry Schwartz from Search Engine Land shows that The Broad Core Algorithm Update in 2018 impacted 42% of the websites related to health, medicine, fitness, and lifestyle.

 Barry termed it the Medic Update since the major impact was on the health niche.